-As we learn more about how the brain works we are also learning more about what happens when the brain gets injured – and what to do about it.
-The guidelines for treatment and recovery periods have changed over the years as our understanding of concussions is very different today than it was 10 years ago or even 5 years ago.
-Or even last year – before the first comprehensive Guidelines for Pediatric Concussion were published in June 2014.
+As we learn more about how the brain works, we are also learning more about what happens when the brain gets injured – and what to do about it.
+The guidelines for treatment and recovery periods have changed over the years as our understanding of concussions evolve.

 The first recommendation for parents is to learn to recognize a concussion, and what to do if you suspect one.

 Other reasons to pay attention include reports of any of the following: